6. Expressions

 6.23.
 Arithmetic Overflow

-6.23:1 An arithmetic overflow occurs when an arithmetic expression or a negation expression computes a value of a scalar type that lies outside of the range of valid values for the scalar type.
+6.23:1 An arithmetic overflow occurs when an operator expression computes a value of a scalar type that lies outside of the range of valid values for the scalar type or when one or more operand of an operator expression lies outside of the range of valid values for the operation.

 Dynamic Semantics